-THE WEEK IN BRIEF > 11 Cols / 600km / 11,700m elevation
+THE WEEK IN BRIEF > 10 Cols / 535km / 11,000m elevation

 Day 1 - Collection from Toulouse airport at midday, bike build and light spin to loosen the legs and get ready for the week

 Day 2 - Col du Soulor and Col d’Aubisque including Cirque du Litor > 105km / 2,000m elevation

-Day 4 - Hourquette d’Ancizan and Col d’Aspin from Campan > 110km 2,000m elevation
+Day 3 - Hourquette d’Ancizan and Col d’Aspin from Campan > 110km 2,000m elevation

-Day 5 - Hautacam > 53km / 1,100m elevation
+Day 4 - Luz Ardiden and Hautacam > 110km / 2,500m elevation

-Day 7 - Col du Tourmalet from Sainte Marie de Campan loop > 100km / 1,800m elevation
+Day 6 - Col du Tourmalet from Luz Saint Sauveur > 100km / 2,000m elevation

-Day 8 - Final big breakfast, high fives, bike packing and transfer back to Toulouse airport for 12pm noon drop off
+Day 7 - Final big breakfast, high fives, bike packing and transfer back to Toulouse airport for 12pm noon drop off

 Learn more about some of the climbs you’ll conquer throughout the week here.

 The Cirque du Litor is one of the most picturesque roads in the world, joining the famous Col d’Aubisque and beautiful Col du Soulor along what appears to be no more than a craggy cliff edge.
-Steeped in Tour de France history, it first featured in the 1910 Tour during an unfathomable 300km stage from Bagnères de Luchon to the Atlantic coast.
-A gentle start will allow the legs to come around after travelling the day prior before tackling the Aubisque.
-Ride in awe at the Cirque du Litor before taking a breather for coffee and cake at the summit of the Soulor.
+Steeped in Tour de France history, it first featured in the 1910 Tour during an unfathomable 326km stage from Bagnères de Luchon to the Atlantic coast.
+A gentle start will allow the legs to come around after yesterday’s travelling as we head into the hills.
+From the north the Soulor is a hidden gem that always leaves us in awe and serenity as we start to ascend deep into the mountains.
+Ride in awe at the Cirque du Litor before taking a breather for coffee and Gâteau Basque at the summit of the Aubisque.
 Now awaits the first big descent of the week and what an absolute stunner it is.

-After the mother of all breakfasts, it’s time to pack and prepare for a transfer back to Toulouse airport for a midday drop off.
+Following a well earned mountain breakfast bonanza it’s time to pack and prepare for a transfer back to Toulouse airport for a midday drop off.

-We have 5 beautifully appointed en-suite guest bedrooms which can hold a total of 10 people*.
+We have 5 beautifully appointed en-suite guest bedrooms which can hold a total of 12 people.
 All of our rooms are named after local peaks or cols and each bring their own unique feel of the Hautes Pyrénées to life.

 4 rooms are located in the Grange and 1 room is located in the Maison de Maître.
 All are warmly appointed and allow for peaceful relaxation and recovery after a great day of cycling.
 Each room is private and spacious and offers flexible accommodation with the choice of either two single beds or one super king size bed.
 Complimentary services available in each room include:

-Please complete the below booking request form so that we can start working with you to confirm your Col Collective cycling tour.
+Please complete the below booking request form so that we can start working with you to confirm your Col Collective cycling adventure.
 We’ll give you a call or send you an email with more details, also prior to booking we can answer any questions that you may have.
-Once you’re happy and have confirmed the booking we ask for 30% of the full price of the tour at this time, with the remaining balance paid in full 8 weeks before the tour.
+Once you’re happy and have confirmed the booking we ask for a 30% deposit of the full price of the tour at this time, with the remaining balance paid in full 12 weeks before the tour.
 Changes and cancellations are detailed in our terms and conditions.

 Thank you for your interest.
 We look forward to welcoming you to our mountains!